Osekai/scripts-rust/README.md

 - `--initial-delay`: Specify the time in minutes that should be waited before starting the first task.
 Defaults to 1 minute when looping or 0 minutes when running one task.
 - `--progress` (`-p`): While requesting user data, send progress info to osekai.
 - `--quiet` (`-q`): Don't show any logs.
-- `--task` (`-t`): Run only this one task instead of running a schedule in a loop which is the default.
-This can be added multiple this to build a task consisting of multiple flags.
+- `--task` (`-t`): Run only this one task instead of running a schedule in a loop.
+This can be added multiple times to build a task consisting of multiple flags.

 ## Example